-For the quarter ended June 30, 2019, \$65.1 million outstanding under the Credit Agreement was included within Other long-term liabilities.
+For the quarter ended September 30, 2019, \$50.6 million outstanding under the Credit Agreement was included within Other long-term liabilities.

 The Credit Agreement contains customary covenants and restrictions, including, without limitation, covenants that require BioReference and its subsidiaries to maintain a minimum fixed charge coverage ratio if availability under the new credit facility falls below a specified amount and to comply with laws and restrictions on the ability of BioReference and its subsidiaries to incur additional indebtedness or to pay dividends and make certain other distributions to the Company, subject to certain exceptions as specified therein.
 Failure to comply with these covenants would constitute an event of default under the Credit Agreement, notwithstanding the ability of BioReference to meet its debt service obligations.
 The Credit Agreement also includes various customary remedies for the lenders following an event of default, including the acceleration of repayment of outstanding amounts under the Credit Agreement and execution upon the collateral securing obligations under the Credit Agreement.
 Substantially all the assets of BioReference and its subsidiaries are restricted from sale, transfer, lease, disposal or distributions to the Company, subject to certain exceptions.
 BioReference and its subsidiaries are restricted from sale, transfer, lease, disposal or distributions to the Company, subject to certain exceptions.
 BioReference and its subsidiaries are restricted from sale, transfer, lease, disposal or distributions to the Company, subject to certain exceptions.
 BioReference and its subsidiaries are restricted from sale, transfer, lease, disposal or distributions to the Company, subject to certain exceptions.
 BioReference and its subsidiaries are restricted from sale, transfer, lease, disposal or distributions to the Company, subject to certain exceptions.
+BioReference and its subsidiaries are restricted from sale, transfer, lease, disposal or distributions to the Company, subject to certain exceptions.

-In addition to the Credit Agreement with CB, we have line of credit agreements with eleven other financial institutions as of June 30, 2019 and December 31, 2018 in the U.S., Chile and Spain.
+In addition to the Credit Agreement with CB, we have line of credit agreements witheleven other financial institutions as of September 30, 2019 and December 31, 2018 in the United States, Chile and Spain.
 These lines of credit are used primarily as a source of working capital for inventory purchases.